-The VS-TC-HP interfaces with the system interlock, remote control system and AES audio sources.
+The VS-TC-HP interfaces with the system interlock, dummy load interlock, remote control system, and AES audio sources.
 These connections are at the rear of the VS-TC-HP (see VS-TC-HP Connections, on page 2.13).
-The VS-TC-HP interfaces with a the main-standby system's antenna, dummy load, system interlock, remote control system and AES audio sources.

-RF CONNECTIONS.
+RF Connections.
 There are no direct RF connections to the VS-TC-HP.
-The VS-TC-HP rear panel has an EXTERNAL COAXIAL TRANSFER SWITCH D-sub connector that provides a means to interface with a user-provided RF coaxial transfer switch (see External RF Coaxial Transfer Switch Requirements, on page 2.5).
+The VS-TC-HP rear panel has an EXTERNAL COAXIAL TRANSFER SWITCH D-sub connector that provides a means to interface with a user-provided RF coaxial transfer switch (see External RF Coaxial Transfer Switch Requirements, on page 2.6).
 The external coaxial transfer switch routes the appropriate transmitter's RF output to either the antenna system or the dummy load.

-- It is recommended that the antenna system meets (as a minimum) the standards specified in EIA Standard TR-101-A, paragraph 8(b) with a normal impedance of 50 ± j0 ohms at the carrier frequency.
+- It is recommended that the antenna system meets (as a minimum) the standards specified in EIA Standard TR-101-A, paragraph 8(b) with a normal impedance of $50 \pm j0$ ohms at the carrier frequency.
 The transmitter will produce rated power while operating with a maximum reflected power of 4% of the rated transmitter power, which is equivalent to a 1.5:1 VSWR.
 See the associated transmitter manual's pre-installation information for more antenna system requirements.
-The user must provide a suitably rated coaxial cable between the user-provided RF coaxial switch and the antenna system. - If Nautel does not provide a dummy (test) load, the user must provide a suitably rated precision, 50-ohm resistive load for the main-standby transmitter system.
+The user must provide a suitably rated coaxial cable between the user-provided RF coaxial switch and the antenna system. - If Nautel does not provide a dummy (test) load, the user must provide a suitably rated precision, 50-ohm resistive load, with a dummy load interlock circuit, for the main-standby transmitter system.
 The load will act as the test load for the standby transmitter, allowing maintenance and testing without interrupting the operation of the on-air transmitter.
 The user must provide a suitably rated coaxial cable between the user-provided RF coaxial switch and the dummy load.
-SYSTEM INTERLOCK CONNECTIONS.
+See Dummy Load Interlock Connection, on page 2.3 for details.

+System Interlock Connections.
 The external system interlock must present a short circuit (low impedance) between terminals 1 and 2 of the SYSTEM INTERLOCK (A1J4) connector on the VS-TC-HP's rear panel when the interlock circuit is intact and it is safe to enable the RF output.
 It must present an open circuit when an external system interlock switch has been activated and the RF output needs to be inhibited.
 Any number of serial interlock switches may be installed, provided an open circuit is presented if any interlock switch is activated.
 A two-pole mini-plug (Nautel Part # JU32) is provided to facilitate this connection.
 The interlock circuit requires a +15 V dc supply on A1J5-5 (EXT +15V IN).
 A +15 V output is available on pin 17 of the REMOTE I/O (A1J5) connector.
 If operating without a remote control system, connect a jumper between pins pin 17 (+15 V out) of the REMOTE I/O (A1J5) connector and pin 5 (+15 V in).
 The ancillary kit contains a 25-pin D-sub connector (Nautel Part # 230-5025) specifically designed for this purpose.